pfunks/TCTest/test_faq.md

 # Economics

+## Where do the new STEEM tokens come from?

 ## What is the reward pool?

 ## When do I get paid?

+## How many new tokens are generated per day?

 ## Why Do the Earnings for My Post Go Up/Down?